IBM-Bluemix-Docs/sap-hana-qrg/rhel-set-up-infrastructure-three-tier.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# 1. Ordering  256 GB and 3 2GB servers for a three-tier setup
+# 1. Ordering  256 GB and 32 GB servers for a three-tier setup
 {: #install_three_tier}

 ## Ordering your servers